prateekgupta891/Auto-Tag-Images-of-the-Gala/readme.md

 # HackerEarth Prize Competition- Auto-Tag Images of the Gala

 This is a challenge hosted on HackerEarth and last date of submission was 7th April 2020.
+## Major Highlights

+1) Basic Pytorch Image Classification Code
+2) Data Augmentation and Visualization
+3) Data Exploration and finding the correct normalization parameters.

+**Please give it a star if you like it.**

 ## Description